-PLYMOUTH, MN, ILLINOIS -- I bought this bed in King size due to serious back problems my Dentist had recommended it.
+PLYMOUTH, MN, ILLINOIS -- I bought this bed in King size due to serious back problems - my Dentist had recommended it.
 This so called bed is a nightmare.
 First there was problems with every time I pushed a number a lump would follow wherever I slept.
 This was like sleeping on those old horrible couch beds with this lump hurting my back.
 I was in serious pain whenever I woke up.
 When I pushed the button there was always a dent that followed.
-Therefore one side would have tons of room on the other side.
-You can barely move without falling in the other lump.
+Therefore one side would have tons of room.
+On the other side you can barely move without falling in the other lump.

 My husband got the book out and read every tiny bit of it and he took it apart with me because I also had developed a cough.
 When we took it apart I was horrified to find black mold all over the wooden part and other parts of the bed in between the layers.
-I pray this had nothing to do with the deveopment of a lung disease called Sarcoidosis which is fatal.
+I pray this had nothing to do with the development of a lung disease called Sarcoidosis which is fatal.
 I do not smoke and never have.
 When I called to complain they not only were nasty and unhelpful but they sent me a huge box of every part they had lying around that wouldn't help just to be vindictive.

 Due to my profession, I usually have back pain therefore a restful bed is essential for me.
 I decided to purchase a P5 Sleep Number Bed.
 What a complete piece of garbage.
 First of all, the beds in the showroom are much more comfortable than the actual bed that you will receive.
 I tested this theory by actually driving to the store to compare and there was a huge difference from my bed to theirs.
 At the softness level I desired the bed sagged like a cheap air mattress on a camping trip.
 My back pain actually worsened.
 I was told that was how the bed was "adjusting" to my number...
 Okay...

 My husband and I purchased the I9 bed from Sleep Number earlier this month.
 It is the most uncomfortable and cheaply made mattress we have ever slept on.
 It is not the quality that you see in the store to "try" out.
 The mattress cover zipper was busted by the 2nd night.
 The air chambers or pump didn't work right.
 You set your sleep number to 40 and a few minutes later it is on 55 or 25 or whatever.
 You can feel the foam side and center walls all around you and feel as if you are laying in a hole.
 After my husband would lay down I felt as if I were laying on a giant air bubble (like an old waterbed).
 It was the most miserable sleep I've ever had.

 I am very sorry that I purchased this bed and would advise you to seriously think about purchasing one yourself.
 If you do buy one, do not go top-of-the-line, as I did.
 Had I spent $2500 I would not be as appalled as I am at the moment with the incredibly poor service.
 The more bells and whistles on an item, the more that can go wrong and this DEFINITELY applies to Sleep Number beds.

 First, for $2,000, you would think that someone would come and set it up for you.
 Nope.
 Second, from the beginning, first week, the mattresses would inflate and deflate all by themselves, whether anyone was in the bed or not.
 You could hear the motor going on for no reason.
 I called and said the motor is going crazy.
 And I was waking up in the morning bottomed out at level 5 (from starting at 50).

 When you call customer service, they have a routine and list of what the customer has to do.
 And nothing happens until you do it.
 Then if it doesn't work, you have to call again.
 This time they sent new mattresses.
 No change in behaviour.
 How could mattresses change pressure all by themselves, anyway?
 Finally, months later, they agreed with my original diagnosis, that it was the motor, and they sent me a new one.
 It's now working fine, maintaining the constant pressure set, just as it should.

 This is a training issue.
 The procedure they run customers through is illogical and silly.
 They are stuck with the script the company gives them, and so the customer gets run around the block until they finally reach the place in their script where common sense clicks in.